huaweicloud/terraform-provider-huaweicloud/docs/data-sources/iec_sites.md

 * `id` - Specifies a data source ID in UUID format.

-* `sites` - An array of one or more iec service sites.
+* `sites` - An array of one or more IEC service sites.
 The sites object structure is documented below.

 The `sites` block supports:

-* `id` - The id of the iec service site.
+* `id` - The ID of the IEC service site.
-* `name` - The name of the iec service site.
+* `name` - The name of the IEC service site.
-* `area` - The area of the iec service site located.
+* `area` - The area of the IEC service site located.
-* `province` - The province of the iec service site located.
+* `province` - The province of the IEC service site located.
-* `city` - The city of the iec service site located.
+* `city` - The city of the IEC service site located.
-* `operator` - The operator information of the iec service site.
+* `status` - The status of the IEC service site.

+* `lines` - An array of one or more EIP lines.
+The object structure is documented below.
+  + `id` - The ID of the EIP line.
+  + `name` - The name of the EIP line.
-* `status` - The current status of the iec service site.
+  + `operator` - The operator information of the EIP line.
+  + `ip_version` - The supported IP version.